Stephen Grcevich, MD

-Stephen Grcevich, MD is an accomplished physician who has balanced an active clinical practice in child and adolescent psychiatry with teaching, research, and community service.
+Stephen Grcevich, MD is an accomplished physician who has balanced an active clinical practice in child and adolescent psychiatry with extensive teaching, research, and community service.

 Dr. Grcevich is a 1986 graduate of the combined BS/MD program at Northeast Ohio Medical University.
 He completed his residency in general psychiatry at the Cleveland Clinic Foundation and fellowship in child and adolescent psychiatry at University Hospitals Case Medical Center.

 Dr. Grcevich’s research focused upon evaluating the safety and effectiveness medications prescribed to children and teens for ADHD, anxiety, and depression.
 He has been a presenter at 35 national and international medical conferences and is a past recipient of the Exemplary Psychiatrist Award from the National Alliance on Mental Illness (NAMI).

 He currently serves as Associate Professor of Psychiatry at Northeast Ohio Medical University.
 He teaches within the Evidence-Based Medicine curriculum thread for medical students, participates in clinical skill assessment for third year medical students completing rotations in psychiatry and lectures extensively for child and adolescent psychiatry trainees at Akron Children’s Hospital.
 He is a past President of the Northeast Ohio Society of Child and Adolescent Psychiatry (NEOSCAP) and served in numerous volunteer capacities for the American Academy of Child and Adolescent Psychiatry (AACAP), including three terms on the Academy’s Program Committee and New Research Subcommittee.
 Dr. Grcevich also chaired the Academy’s Private Practice Committee in the mid 1990s.